Restaurants, retail brands, and taxi service providers regularly hand out discount or deal coupons as part of their promotions.

 But now that everything is going mobile, printing and managing paper coupons is relatively expensive and inconvenient for the customers.
 This has given rise to m-coupons – coupons digitally created on mobile apps and saved in wallets like Passbook.

-But paper coupons had an advantage – uniqueness.
-A paper coupon could be redeemed at the store and the merchant would keep it, making sure it is never used again.
+But paper coupons had an advantage—uniqueness.
+One could redeem a paper coupon at the store and the merchant would keep it.
+This ensured that no one used the same QR Code again.

 How do you ensure that m-coupons are not used multiple times in an affordable way?
 Using a QR Code.

 The process is simple:

 - M-coupon has offer details, promo code (if applicable), and a QR Code

 - Customer shows the m-coupon to the merchant at the time of sale

 - Merchant scans the QR Code using any generic QR Code scanning application

 - A pop-up prompts the merchant to confirm the redemption of the m-coupon